MIT-PSFC/disruption-py/disruption_py/data/README.md

 Column description:
 - `shot` (integer): shot numbers,
-- `injection_time` (seconds): time of the injection, based on when the Mo +31 charge state signal began to increase,
+- `injection_time` (float, seconds): time of the injection, based on when the Mo +31 charge state signal began to increase,
-- `duration` (seconds): time between when the Mo +31 charge state signal began to increase and stopped increasing,
+- `duration` (float, seconds): time between when the Mo +31 charge state signal began to increase and stopped increasing,
-- `thermal_quench_time` (seconds): time of the thermal quench, determined from core Te measurements using an ECE diagnostic system,
+- `thermal_quench_time` (float, seconds): time of the thermal quench, determined from core Te measurements using an ECE diagnostic system,
 - `vetted` (bool): whether the shot has been manually validated as a UFO disruption, True (1) or False (0),
 - `notes` (string): additional notes.